 - Loans come with ow rates and fees - APR starting from 5.99%

 - High minimum monthly income requirement

 9. Guaranteed Rate – Available in over 50 states

-Guaranteed rate is a highly reputed lender with various construction and mortgage loan offers.
-They offer a one-stop solution for that loans you enough capital to finance the construction and to purchase the property.
+Guaranteed rate is a highly reputable lender with various construction and mortgage loan offers.
+It is the one-stop solution that loans you enough capital to finance the construction or purchase of a real estate property.
 Guaranteed rate is also ideal if you are looking for an interest-only construction and mortgage refinancing loans.
 As an interest-only lender, you will pay lower interest compared to other conventional offers.
-The platform is also reputed for customer service and is available in all the 50 states.
+The platform is also famed for its quality customer service and is available in all the 50 states.

 - You can lock your interest during the construction phase

-- Long-term home refinancing including 15 ad 30-year terms
+- Long-term home refinancing options that include 15 ad 30-year terms

 - Smooth loan application process